eoinmakers/bank-js/README.md

 > I want to be able to print my account statement

 In `spec/accountFeatureSpec.js` wrote a feature test similar to the above acceptance criteria, using jasmine clock to mock the date.
 Red.

+The best way to solve this feature is to implement a Transaction class.

+### Transactions

+- [ ] 4.1

+> As a Customer,
+> So I know when each transaction happened,
+> I want transactions on my statement to have the date

+In `spec/transactionSpec.js` wrote a test for the `display` method of the `Transaction` class to return a formatted string, with the formatted date in the first column.
+Red.